Seeking Alpha vs Moby: Which Stock Research Platform Actually Beats the Market?

 Seeking Alpha is the Bloomberg Terminal for regular folks.
 It's data-heavy, opinion-rich, and comprehensive.
 It works best for people who enjoy research and can sort good analysis from bad.
 The downside?
 It's more expensive and takes time to learn.

-Pick the one that matches how you actually invest—not how you wish you invested.
-Either platform can help you beat the market if you actually follow through on their recommendations with patience and discipline.
+Pick the one that matches how you invest, not how you wish you invested.
+Either platform can help you beat the market if you follow through on its recommendations with patience and discipline.

 Frequently Asked Questions